(707) 447-7576 team@blueoakendo.com

 Vertical Root Fracture

 A vertical root fracture begins at the root and extends towards any direction of the tooth.
-Unfortunately, they show minimal symptoms and may go unnoticed.
+Unfortunately, there are minimal symptoms that may go unnoticed.
 Treatment involves endodontic surgery if a portion of the tooth can be saved by removal of the fractured root.
-Otherwise the tooth will have to be extracted.
+Otherwise, the tooth will have to be extracted.

 ——